Fen Bog YWT

 Sections

-S1 from near the car park and then down to teh entrance style and is quiet good for many grassalnd species.
+S1 from near the car park and then down to the entrance style and is quiet good for many grassalnd species.
 S2 enter heathland and Green hairstreak is found.
 S3 -S4 along the east rim of the bog is heath and is the best area to see Small Pearl-bordered Fritillary as well as Small Heath abound along with Emperor moth.
 S5-S6 enter the bog where the Large Heath is found.

 Results 2022